 - Loop the pastry around the rolling pin, this makes moving it easier and stops it stretching.

-- Gently allow the pastry to loosely fill your tin, remove the rolling pin.
+- Gently allow the pastry to loosely fill your tin and then remove the rolling pin.

 - Ease the pastry into the tin, if it is fluted be sure to press the pastry into each of the flutes.
 Most importantly avoid stretching the pastry, as this will result in the pastry shrinking during baking.

 - Roll your rolling pin over the top of the tin and it will cut the edge of the pastry perfectly.

 - Dock (press with a fork) the pastry base, as this helps steam escape and creates a flat base.

 - Place the tart tin back in the fridge for 30 minutes, this really helps the pastry keep it’s shape when being baked.